 That's how sad things are.

-On Sunday night while I was with my family, having just arrived from the turning point event in Florida, where I won the straw poll against all other Republican candidates with 85.7%, and with all polls show uh showing me leading in the Republican Party by very substantial numbers, almost everyone predicting that I will be the Republican nominee for president.
+So the president released on Truth Social today his statement, and he says, wow, on Sunday night while I was with my family, having just arrived from the turning point event in Florida, where I won the straw poll against all other Republican candidates with 85.7%, and with all polls showing me leading in the Republican Party by very substantial numbers, almost everyone predicting that I will be the Republican nominee for president.

-And as I am the leading Democrat Joe Biden in the polls by a lot, horrifying news for our country was given to my attorneys.
+And as I am leading Democrat Joe Biden in the polls by a lot, horrifying news for our country was given to my attorneys.

 And by the way, there is new polling numbers out today.

-And uh it shows that in fact Donald Trump uh is polling over Joe Biden and polling pretty strongly and doing really well.
+And it shows that, in fact, Donald Trump is polling over Joe Biden.

-And anyway, so we'll get into some of those things later, but he showed that Donald Trump had a 51% approval rating.
+And anyway, so we'll get into some of those things later.

-Uh and anyway, he crossed the 51% line among likely voters and is at 73% among Republicans.
+And anyway, he crossed the 51% line among likely voters and is at 73% among Republicans.

 And Joe Biden has been doing horrible in the polls.

-And look at how well RFK Jr. is doing in the polls.
+And look at how well RFK Jr.

 He's not wrong on that.